 Interview complete!
 We let them go off to hair and make-up and wish them broken legs, as is customary.
 There’s time for a glass of red on the patio then it’s time for the show to begin.

-The set, costumes and actors are all so impressive.
-We smiled through the whole show, my face hurt afterwards, and when I looked around the audience at one point, they were all smiling too.
+The set, costumes, and actors are all so impressive.
+We smiled through the whole show, our faces hurt afterwards, and when we looked around the audience at one point, they were all smiling too.
 When the show is over we’re all invited to join the cast outside for Sharon Playhouse’s very special extra somethin’ somethin’; Cabaret on the Patio.
 I had flashbacks to Marie’s Crisis in the city, the last time I’ve been to a cabaret, which was a while ago!
 So.
 Much.
 Fun.

 We’re so sorry we’re telling you about such an awesome place as their summer season comes to an end, but, as we found out from John, they’re working on putting on a couple of shows during the off-season.
 We can’t imagine anything nicer than going to see some awesome seasonal show during the winter up there in that cozy theater.
 Come with us!
 We’ll remind you.